-Whose sleep has been messed up since the time changed last week?
+Whose been experiencing sleeplessness since the time changed last week?

 Me!
 Totally raising my own hand here.

 The time changes definitely wreak havoc with our internal clocks and can lead to sleepless nights.

 I know how important sleep is to all aspects of health—physical, mental, and emotional, as well as to the health of our relationships as it’s sooooo easy to be cranky and pick fights when you’re tired.

 I also know that sometimes sleeplessness serves an important, and loving, purpose.
 And if you have an awareness of how this could be true, it will relieve you from some of the mental stress of panicking about the hours of sleep you’re not getting.

 Take a look at this list of 7 things your sleeplessness might be trying to tell you.
 I hope that at least one of them will speak to you and help you make the most of your next insomnia incident.

 - You need alone time.
 Solitude is a human requirement.
 Especially if you are a female human, and especially if you are a female human who is either pre-menstrual or menstrual (true story).
 And whether you’re a female or not, if you’re an introvert, you especially require solitude.
 If you find yourself up in the middle of the night for no clear reason, it could be just that you need time to swim in Lake You.
 Try to enjoy it.

 - You require quiet time.
 This is similar to number 1, but there’s a slight difference: Sometimes you need literal quiet and total lack of distractions in order for important messages to penetrate your skull, or for inspiration to come and land on your shoulder.
 When I am working on something important I will stay up late one night a week and just get thoughts down on paper.
 It’s so peaceful, and I feel so happy and relieved once I’m done that even though I go to bed “late” (which, for me, is midnight) I get great rest because I’m relieved.